amakelov/mandala/README.md

 `mandala` combines ideas from, and shares similarities with, many technologies.
 Here are some useful points of comparison:
 - **memoization**:
+  - the [`provenance`](https://github.com/bmabey/provenance) library is quite
+  similar to the memoization part of `mandala`, but lacks the querying and dependency tracking features.
   - standard Python memoization solutions are [`joblib.Memory`](https://joblib.readthedocs.io/en/latest/generated/joblib.Memory.html) and [`functools.lru_cache`](https://docs.python.org/3/library/functools.html#functools.lru_cache).